vedansh-5/LFX_o-ran-sc-task/O-RAN SC Near-RT RIC Deployment Report.md

-# O-RAN SC RIC Deployment & xApp Exploration
+# O-RAN SC RIC Deployment & xApp Exploration & E2 Sim Deployment

 This document tracks my journey of setting up the O-RAN SC RIC platform and preparing for xApp development/testing.
 It includes the steps I’ve taken, what worked, and what didn’t.